gkmahendran09/scientific-calculator/flixbus.com/README.md

     npm run watch

+**Step 3**: Edit the code in `src` the output will be compiled into `dist`

 ## Running the tests

+All the tests are stored inside the `test` folder.
 Please run the below command to run the unit tests.

     npm run test